KasparEtter/ef1p/index.md

 then write a rebuttal.
 If your rebuttal contributes to a civilized debate,
 I will consider adding a link to it.
-I strive to make my arguments free from
+I endeavor to make my arguments free from
 [logical fallacies](https://en.wikipedia.org/wiki/Formal_fallacy) and
 [cognitive biases](https://en.wikipedia.org/wiki/Cognitive_bias),
 but my rationality — unlike my curiosity — is also bounded.